Enabling Support for Custom Platforms

 - Customize the settings of the sample plug-in included in the development kit to suit your requirements.

-Custom Platform Support plug-ins are packaged as .zxp files that can be installed with Animate CC.
+Custom Platform Support plug-ins are packaged as .zxp files that can be installed with Animate.
 You can host the plug-in on the Adobe Add-ons page for users to download and install using the Creative Cloud application or distribute the plug-ins as .zxp packages to install them using Adobe Extensions Manager.

 A developer needs the following software to build a plug-in using the custom platform support development kit: